graphql/graphql-spec/spec/Section 1 -- Overview.md

  * **Product-centric**: GraphQL is unapologetically driven by the requirements of views and the front-end engineers that write them.
-GraphQL starts with their way of thinking and requirements and build the language and runtime necessary to enable that.
+GraphQL starts with their way of thinking and requirements and builds the language and runtime necessary to enable that.

  * **Strong-typing**: Every GraphQL server defines an application-specific